KanishkaKodithuwakku/RickAndMorty/README.md

-# Getting Started with Create React App
+# Rick and Morty React App

 ## <a href="https://kanishkakodithuwakku.github.io/RickAndMorty/">Demo Link</a>